 The matter was deliberated regarding the relocation of available Regional spare 400/220KV,315MVA ICT from Jamshedpur to Subhasgram SS.
-PG informed that the transformer will be kept under cold spare and its residual life will be around 5 years more.

 The criticality of transportation was discussed and as informed by POWERGRID estimated cost for multi-modal transportation of the said ICT shall be around Rs.
 4 crore approx.